SeaQL/sea-orm/CONTRIBUTING.md

 ## I have a question

-If you got a question to ask, please do not open an issue for it.
+If you have a question to ask, please do not open an issue for it.
 It's quicker to ask us on [SeaQL Discord Server](https://discord.com/invite/uCPdDXzbdv) or open a [GitHub Discussion](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion) on the corresponding repository.

 ## I need a feature

-Feature request from anyone is definitely welcomed!
+Feature requests from anyone is definitely welcomed!
 Actually, since 0.2, many features are proposed and/or contributed by non-core members, e.g. [#105](https://github.com/SeaQL/sea-orm/issues/105), [#142](https://github.com/SeaQL/sea-orm/issues/142), [#252](https://github.com/SeaQL/sea-orm/issues/252), with various degrees of involvement.
 We will implement feature proposals if it benefits everyone, but of course code contributions will more likely be accepted.

 ## I want to support